Tinder on iPhone and iPad: A Hands On Guide for 2026

 Practical tips we picked up along the way

 A polished profile does more heavy lifting than any paid feature.
-Use a clear, smiling photo as your first image, add a couple that show you doing something you love, and write a short bio with a hook someone can reply to.
+Use a clear, smiling photo as your first image, add a couple that show you doing something you actually enjoy, and write a short bio with a hook someone can reply to.
 We tested a generic bio against one that ended with a simple question, and the question version started far more conversations.
 If you want a deeper walk through of profile craft that applies here too, our guide on crafting the perfect profile on Bumble for iOS covers the same fundamentals.

 The limits and downsides worth knowing